sampathbalivada/2-Factor-Authentication-using-Fingerprint/README.md

 A demonstration of the implementation can be found [here](https://www.youtube.com/watch?v=ufLBXSrdkc4).

 ### About the implementation
-The implementation/approach is not optimised for production and might require changes.
-You may use it at your own risk.
+The implementation/approach is not intended for production and is only built for educational puposes.